Morriz/backbone-everywhere/README.md

 All of my changes are already submitted to the original authors, and I hope these will be included in some form in their modules.

 Hopefully this setup can be used as an example to create a web application that complies with the "write once, run anywhere" paradigm.

+## TODO's

+- many to many relations solution for the keystore
+- implement bricks.js once it's up to speed with express?